oaarnikoivu/robust-nmt/README.md

 # 1. Libraries
 - Install the necessary libraries by executing the "install_libraries" script from the scripts directory.
 - This will install Fairseq, Mosesdecoder and the subword-nmt libraries.

+# 2. Data
+- To download the data, execute the "download_data" script speciying the name of the data directory, e.g. bash download_data data